-The Kingston and London releases of ServiceNow use a new data policy, installed with the "Incident Management Best Practice" plug-in, that requires both the Resolution code and Resolution notes fields to be completed before the incident can be resolved or closed.
+The Kingston release of ServiceNow introduced a new data policy, installed with the "Incident Management Best Practice" plug-in, that requires both the Resolution code and Resolution notes fields to be completed before the incident can be resolved or closed.

 Currently, xMatters does not support completing both these fields when you select the Resolve response option.
 We're working on addressing this issue, but in the meantime, you can use one of the following workarounds: